kanzitelli/expo-starter/README.md

 ## Why

 ...do we need yet another starter/boilerplate?
 Well, I work with React Native for more than 4 years and during the time I started having my own project structure which was a good fit for almost all of the delivered apps.
 Also, I have come up with some custom [useful services/methods](#useful-servicesmethods) which simplify usage of [React Navigation](https://github.com/react-navigation/react-navigation) and other libraries.
 Check out [Advantages](#advantages) section.

-> If `Expo Starter` helped you in any way, don't hesitate to ⭐️ the repo!

 ## License